 Freedom of Religion Day

-First Amendment to the Constitution
+First Amendment of the US Constitution

 Help us, O God, to live in humility compassion, and truth.

 As a Christian, take time to meditate on the words: ”Love one another as I have loved you” and “ The one who says he loves God and hates his neighbor is a liar.”
 Take the time to read some of the sacred writings of a religion you may not understand.